ebullient/ebullient.github.io/_posts/2019-10-25-scripts-for-the-win-updating-git-repositories-for-the-lazy.md

 I love scripts!
 I treat them as my extended memory.
 Blog posts used to do this, but life and children have eaten up the capacity I used to have for writing.

 But I thought I would share my latest script for the lazy (which I have now duplicated several times.
 I know, I know.
 WET, DRY.
 I can't be bothered).
-This script iterates over all of the git repositories in a sub-directory (where I have several related ones), fetches everyting, fast-forwards if it can, and otherwise tries to rebase on the upstream branch if there is one that matches.
+This script iterates over all of the git repositories in a sub-directory (where I have several related ones), fetches everything, fast-forwards if it can, and otherwise tries to rebase on the upstream branch if there is one that matches.

 There is an extra case statement at the bottom as I inevitably extend this to do more things specific to this group of projects.
 This kind of approach grew out